ryotayamanaka/customer_360/livelabs/query-and-analyze-graphs/query-and-analyze-graphs.md

     +----------------------+
     ```

-5. List the other accounts in the same conneted component (partition) as John's account.
+5. List the other accounts in the same connected component (partition) as John's account.

     The partition (or component) id is added as a property named `SCC_KOSARAJU` for use in PGQL queries.
     *John's account_no is xxx-yyy-201 as shown in Lab 6.*